Justinmind

-Justinmind is a prototyping and wireframing tool for the creation of high-fidelity prototypes of web and mobile apps.
-It’s known for its ability to render realistic versions of a finished product as well offering collaboration, interaction and design features.
-Overall, it’s grown into one of the most popular prototyping tools in the industry.
+Justinmind is a prototyping and wireframing tool for the creation of prototypes of web and mobile apps.
+It’s known for its ability to simulate the appearance and functionality of a finished product as well as offering collaboration, interaction and design features.
+Overall, it has grown into one of the most popular prototyping tools in the industry.

 Software prototypes and wireframes created with Justinmind can be shared on the cloud and simulated with mobile devices.
 The prototyping tool also generates HTML for entire prototypes.

 Features and capabilities

 The program creates high-fidelity prototypes, a step before the first version of a mobile app or website is coded.
 The prototype can be used for showreels and testing purposes.
 Justinmind can be used to simulate webs and mobile apps without any coding, thus allowing non-programmers to be involved in the project.